• Skip to primary navigation

 LARGER BASKET TOTE MEASUREMENTS:

-This basket tote bags finished measurements are approximately 15 inches tall x 24 inches wide.
+This basket tote bags finished measurements are approximately 15 inches tall by 24 inches wide.

 SMALL TOTE BASKET MEASUREMENTS: